ruv/easyforth/index.markdown

     : draw-white ( +n.x +n.y -- )  1 rot rot draw ;
     : draw-black ( +n.x +n.y -- )  0 rot rot draw ;

 For example, `3 4 draw-white` draws a white pixel at the coordinates (3, 4).
-The y coordinate is multiplied by 24 to get the row, then the x coordinated is added to get the column.
+In `convert-x-y`, the y coordinate is multiplied by 24 to get the row, then the x coordinated is added to get the column, and then the result is multiplied by the cell size to get the offset.

 #### Non-Blocking Keyboard Input